Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_03.png)
 _Network of the Philosophers "Impacted by Kant's Ideas"_

 As seen in this network Kant has had a great impact - but not only that: he seems especially to have had an impact on philosophers in the years to come.
 The network is mainly consists of people succeding Kant.
-This
+This would probably be what we would expect, but it is quite fascinating to be confirmed in our assumptions.

 <h4 id="ac04">The Impact of Marx</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_06.png)
 _Network of the Philosophers "Impacted by Marx' Ideas"_

+Here, the image is almost a replica of the previous

+There is a general trend of the philosophers of this community being associated with political ideas: Marx (of course), Lenin, Trotsky and Althusser (whom we have studied a bit since last time he was mentioned) are all all-timers of this community, and are all very much concerned with political matters.

 <h4 id="ac05">Eastern Philosophy</h4>